Interested in Becoming a Part of the Missionary Church?

 A team made up of other pastors, pastors’ wives and experienced church leaders.

 “As iron sharpens iron, so one man sharpens another.”
 (Proverbs 27:17)

 Accountability.
-The pastors of the Missionary Church are responsible to their district superintendent and the president of the denomination.
+The pastors of the Missionary Church are responsible to their district, region or network leadership and the president of the denomination.
 They are accountable for their own personal integrity and effectiveness in ministry.
 This authority is not “lorded over” the pastor but is provided as an aid to the enhancement of his ministry.